Content Officer, C40 Knowledge Hub

 United States

-Daniel Samuels serves as the Senior Knowledge Platform Manager at C40 on the Research, Development and Innovation team.
+Daniel Samuels serves as Knowledge Platforms Lead at C40 in the Climate Finance, Knowledge and Partnerships team.
 In this position, he is responsible for the development and overall management of C40’s knowledge platforms and data, including C40’s primary public knowledge-sharing platform, The C40 Knowledge Hub.
 In this role, he is also responsible for mapping C40’s data across its systems.
 Prior to this, Daniel was a Project Analyst with the Clinton Foundation working on the C40-CCI (Clinton Climate Initiative) team, where he helped the first CCI intranet.
 Daniel came to the Clinton Foundation after spending 8 months in Ghana working for the Kokrobitey Institute, a sciences, arts and humanities school, that promotes cultural understanding, community service and sustainable development.
 Daniel holds a Bachelor in Economics and Social Sciences from Sydney University, Australia.

 Head of UrbanShift